-The association of the economic dimension with our fourfold distribution of countries does not yield clear systematic pattern.
-It seems however broadly consistent with, though adds some qualifications to, the common findings in the empirical literature mentioned above.
+The association of the economic dimension with our fourfold distribution of countries does not yield a clear systematic pattern.
+It seems however broadly consistent with, though it adds some qualifications to, the common findings in the empirical literature mentioned above.
 First, the economic pain generated by the crisis has been more severe in the EZ, but mainly concentrated in the countries in the area of global dissatisfaction.
 Second, the recent economic recovery of this group of countries has brought weaker relief than elsewhere.
 Braun and Tousendpfund (2014) in fact find that the negative effect of the crisis on the support for the EU has been stronger in the EZ countries.
 But the fact that economic pain has been harder in the area of global dissatisfaction can be put in relation with the claim by Guiso et al. (2016) that the negative shift in sentiments towards Europe has been more marked in the Southern countries, where people also seem to have attached greater weight to the perceived unfairness of EU-level policies as a cause of their worse economic conditions.
-19 Third, however, economic pain is not systematically associated with global dissatisfaction: several countries affected by non-negligible economic pain show prevalent positive judgements towards their own country and/or the EU.
+Third, however, economic pain is not Figure 5.